 Bluetooth version and stability matters more for Mac than for Windows. macOS’s Bluetooth stack is more sensitive to connection quality than Windows, and keyboards using older Bluetooth 4.0 implementations frequently exhibit the wake-from-sleep lag that makes wireless keyboards frustrating on Mac.
 Bluetooth 5.1 or higher with proper macOS optimization is the spec to look for — it produces sub-2-second reconnection from sleep in real-world use.

 Multi-device pairing is particularly valuable for Mac users who work across multiple Apple devices — a MacBook Pro at the desk, an iPad for reference, and occasionally an iPhone for quick typing.
-Keyboards with 3-device Bluetooth pairing plus a wired/2.4GHz option let you switch between devices with a single key combination rather than going through the full Bluetooth pairing process each time.
+Keyboards with 3-device Bluetooth pairing plus a wired or 2.4GHz option let you switch between devices with a single key combination rather than going through the full Bluetooth pairing process each time.

 Hot-swappable switches are a Mac-specific consideration because Mac users tend to keep their peripherals longer than Windows users who upgrade hardware more frequently.
-A hot-swappable keyboard lets you change the switch feel — from clicky to tactile to linear — without buying a new keyboard.
+A hot-swappable keyboard lets you change the switch feel without buying a new keyboard — from clicky to tactile to linear.
 For a $100+ investment intended to last 3-5 years, that flexibility matters.

 The 5 Best Wireless Mechanical Keyboards for Mac in 2026